datawithjen-analytics/Pizza-Sales-Analysis-Power-BI/README.md

 - Average Pizzas per Order
 - Revenue by Pizza Category
 - Revenue by Pizza Size
-- Monthly Revenue Trend
+- Monthly Revenue Analysis
-- Interactive slicers for pizza category and month
+- Interactive Filters and Slicers

-### Top & Bottom Performing Pizzas
+### Product Performance

+This dashboard analyzes the performance of individual pizza products.

+**Key Insights:**
 - Top 5 Pizzas by Revenue
 - Top 5 Pizzas by Quantity Sold
 - Top 5 Pizzas by Orders